EGI-Federation/documentation/content/en/providers/operations-manuals/integration-checklist/_index.md

    - [OpenStack clouds integration with Check-in](../../cloud-compute/openstack/#egi-aai)
    - [General integration with Check-in for SPs](../../check-in/sp/)

-1. Monitoring: the registered endpoints are automaticall detected by [ARGO](../../../internal/monitoring) and monitored according to their type registered in the Configuration Database.
+1. Monitoring: the registered endpoints are automatically detected by [ARGO](../../../internal/monitoring) and monitored according to their type registered in the Configuration Database.